What is a unifying theme? And how can it help sell your product or service?

 I do so by choosing a unifying theme.
-Whether the iPod plays just one Sting song after another, or chooses from a selection to bring up the same Sting-genre of music, it's using a theme to make the music appealing to me.
+Whether the music plays just one Sting song after another, or chooses from a selection to bring up the same Sting-genre of music, it's using a theme to make the music appealing to me.
 And this same concept applies to your products and courses.

 So let's just clarify: What is a unifying theme?

 A unifying theme is simply the one word/thought that drives your product/course.

 It's much like you'd have at a theme wedding or a theme party and everything and everyone conforms to the theme.
 In the same way, a product/course should have a single theme running right through, which then binds the product together.

 But why is this binding so very important?

 2) It allows the reader to understand concepts better

 3) Boosts the chances of better publicity/marketing

 1) How it works for the writer